NOTE: The OpenCR 1.0 e-Manual in Japanese (日本語) is available for the Japanese.

 - Do not disassemble or modify the product.

-- Do not drop or apply strong impacts to the product.
+- Do not drop the product or apply strong impacts.

 Layout/Pin Map